cvf-bcn-gituser/bass-critic/README.md

 extractors.py   - Helper Function for processing XML files.

-pitch_melody.py - This contains the algorithm based on the Salamon /Gomez techniques- check_melody.py - Test file for the above.
+pitch_melody.py - This contains the algorithm based on the Salamon /Gomez techniques. check_melody.py - Test file for the above.

 sweep_sop.py - Sweeping tests to optimise the parameters used in SOP algorithm